rdelrosario/xamarin-plugins/PushNotification/README.md

 Call **CrossPushNotification.Current** from any project or PCL to gain access to APIs.

 Must initialize plugin on each platform before use.
+If not initializated before using a method (Register/Unregister) will thow <b>PushNotificationNotInitializedException</b>.

 **CrossPushNotification.Initialize<'T'>**
 This methods initializes push notification plugin.
 The generic <b>T</b> should be a class that implements IPushNotificationListener.
 This will be the class were you would listen to all push notifications events.